 We get asked this question quite frequently and the answer is no, but it is very helpful.

-There are no laws or regulations which state that you must clearly identify your ESA as an assistance animal, and although it is not required for your animal to wear an Emotional Support Dog Vest, it is highly recommended.
+There are no emotional support dog laws or regulations which state that you must clearly identify your ESA as an assistance animal or register your emotional support dog, and although it is not required for your animal to wear an Emotional Support Dog Vest, it is highly recommended.

 We recommend that your assistance animal be readily and easily distinguishable as being more than just a pet, particularly when flying.